Commodities investment: What You Need To Know - Midnance

 Inflation protection

 Commodities, particularly precious metals such as gold and silver, have historically served as reliable havens during periods of high inflation.
-This happens because these assets have a limited supply and are widely sought after as protection against the loss of value of the currency.
-During episodes of inflation, when the purchasing power of traditional currencies decreases, the demand for precious metals increases, pushing their prices up.
-Gold, in particular, is often seen as a safe asset that preserves value over time.
-Making it a popular choice for investors worried about inflation.
+These assets are characterized by limited supply and are widely sought after as protection against currency devaluation.
+During episodes of inflation, when the purchasing power of traditional currencies decreases, the demand for precious metals increases, resulting in higher prices.

 Potential for profits